 ALDEA CERTIFICATION AS A PILOT MODEL WITH RURAL YOUTH

-The overall objective of this project is to develop a unified, economically feasible model for certification = ALDEA Certification model, led by a network of 30 youngsters, all sons and daughters of coffee entrepreneurs and members of Aldea Global Cooperative.
+The overall objective of this project is to develop a unified, economically feasible model for certification = ALDEA Certification model, led by a network of 30 youngsters, all sons and daughters of coffee entrepreneurs and members of Aldea Coffee.
 This will be a new, low cost model for certification that can be replicated in any other Latin American country.

 EDUCATION AND TECHNOLOGY EMPOWERING YOUTH